-- Beverage concentrates, referred to as “beverage bases,” and syrups, including fountain syrups
+- Beverage concentrates, referred to as “beverage bases,” and syrups, including fountain syrups.

-- Finished sparkling soft drinks and other nonalcoholic beverages referred to as “finished product business” or “finished product operations.”
+- Finished sparkling soft drinks and other nonalcoholic beverages are referred to as “finished product business” or “finished product operations.”

 Finished product operations generate higher net operating revenues but lower gross profit margins than concentrate operations.

 How does the Coca-Cola manufacturing process work? unfinished vs. finished products